 Coping with Sexual Harassment

 Sexual harassment has serious emotional effects on its victims.
 It can also do damage to a victim's career.
-If you bring a sex harassment case in court, getting through it and rebuilding your career afterward may seem almost as difficult as the harassment itself.
+If you bring a sexual harassment case in court, getting through it and rebuilding your career afterward may seem almost as difficult as was dealing with the harassment itself.
 An attorney at Allred, Maroko & Goldberg in Los Angeles, CA, with experience in handling sexual harassment cases can offer suggestions and resources to help you deal with the effects of your case.

 Having the support of others who have gone through the same thing can go a long way toward healing your emotional injuries.
 A support group, whether it is one that you meet face-to-face or online, can provide you the assistance of others who understand your situation.